-I thought I’d take a short break from my Favorite Festival Series, (the 4th instalment will be up early next week) to put up a Photo Friday post.
+I thought I’d take a short break from my Focus on Festival Series, (the 4th instalment will be up early next week) to put up a Photo Friday post.
 As much as possible I’ll try to feature a new photo from my travels every Friday.

 This week’s submission of St. Louis Cathedral in New Orleans, and it is also an entry to Travel Photo Roulette 105.
 This is a photography contest where travel bloggers share their favorite travel photos revolving around a new theme each week.
 This week’s theme is Landmarks.